By Andrea Kiliany Thatcher, Book Publicist and Social Media Strategist

 Did you know April 9-15 is National Library Week?
 If you’re an author or publisher – you should!
 We all know the tremendous benefits of libraries to communities they serve and to the book community at large.
 To name just a few:

-- Libraries are community hubs - In addition to connecting people to information, libraries connect people to people.
+- Libraries are community hubs – In addition to connecting people to information, libraries connect people to people.
 They are safe havens for kids when school is not in session, offering after school homework help, games and book clubs.
-Libraries offer computer classes, enabling older adults stay engaged in a digital world.
+Libraries offer computer classes, enabling older adults to stay engaged in a digital world.

 - Libraries provide access and level the playing field – Information should not be a privilege.
 As great democratic institutions, libraries serve people of every age, income level, location, ethnicity, or physical ability, and providing the full range of information resources needed to live, learn, govern, and work.